What to expect when you visit our office.

 After Your Appointment

-Dr. Fritz and Dr. Schuldt always leave ample time to answer questions you may have, but in the event that questions arise after you’ve gone home, you will always leave our office with a digital information package with answers to commonly asked questions and the direct contact information of Dr. Fritz and/or Dr. Schuldt.
+Dr. Fritz and Dr. Schuldt always leave ample time to answer questions you may have, but in the event that questions arise after you’ve gone home, you will always leave our office with an information package with answers to commonly asked questions and the direct contact information of Dr. Fritz or Dr. Schuldt

 Our website and Blog are a useful archive of information.
 Our blog will also link you to several informational videos and publications.